 At Seniors At Home, we believe that in order to provide the very best in dementia care we must first be able to step into the shoes of the older adults we care for and understand their experience.
 That’s why, at a specialized dementia care training last week, Seniors At Home caregivers got to do just that.

 Sensory limitations such as sight and hearing loss, arthritis pain, and reduced mobility are common for older adults, and often accompany dementia.
-An important part of Seniors At Home’s dementia care training is giving caregivers the opportunity to experience the ways in which sensory restrictions shape a person’s experience of the world.
+An important part of Seniors At Home’s dementia care training is giving caregivers the opportunity to experience the ways in which sensory restrictions shape a person’s experience of the world, especially our patients with dementia.

 Donning plastic gloves stuffed with cotton, goggles covered in Scotch tape, cotton balls in their ears, and a rubber band across their ankles, a group of Seniors At Home caregivers walked slowly and carefully around the room with the help of an unadorned partner.

-At first glance, the outfits might look silly – but each prop is carefully designed to mimic the experience of an older adult with sensory limitations.
+At first glance, the outfits might look silly—but each prop is carefully designed to mimic the experience of an older adult with sensory limitations.
 The gloves and rubber band limit dexterity and movement, while the goggles and cotton balls simulate vision and hearing loss.
+These are just a few of the sensory restrictions that our dementia clients experience.

 Andrea Korsunsky, Director of Seniors At Home’s Center for Dementia Care, explains why this exercise is a fundamental part of the training course.
 She says, “In order provide excellent dementia care, we must empathize with our clients and develop strategies to accommodate care based on what they need.
 By getting a chance to play the role of both the client and caregiver in this exercise, our caregivers get to experience both perspectives.”